About the LiveLighter campaign

 As the old saying goes, you can’t outrun a bad diet.
 Regular physical activity offers some protection against weight gain from additional energy (kilojoules) but provides no cover for a poor quality diet.

 How much energy (kilojoules) your body needs each day depends on how physically active you are as well as other things such as age, gender and height.
 People who do more exercise will generally have higher energy needs.
-However, junk foods and sugary drinks are very energy dense (meaning they contain a lot of kilojoules per gram) and you often cannot fit enough exercise in the day to burn off the extra energy in large volumes of junk food.
-A fast food burger, chips and drink can be nearly 6000 kJ – that’s equivalent to 2 hours’ worth of running!
+However, junk foods and sugary drinks are very energy dense (meaning they contain a lot of kilojoules per gram) and you often cannot fit enough exercise in the day to use the extra energy in large volumes of junk food.
+A fast food burger, chips and drink can be nearly 6000 kJ – that’s equivalent to 2 hours of running!
 Many people overestimate how many kilojoules are used during exercise and underestimate how many kilojoules are in their favourite treats.

 While playing a team sport is one way to be physically active, there are lots of other ways to get more movement into your day.
 Physical activity includes just about any movement that results in energy expenditure.
 This includes: